Employee Financial Wellness in America

 4. Lower income groups are often unable to make ends meet, are carrying credit card debt and may find it difficult to cover their living expenses in the event of job loss or unexpected expense.

-Read our study and brief study for a more in-depth look at these findings.
+Read our executive summary, study and brief study for a more in-depth look at these findings.

 2 Refers to household income.

-3 Bank of America 2022: Gender Lens in Defined Contribution (DC) Plans study of 3.1 million 401(k) plan participants shows that the median 401(k) balances for women are approximately two-thirds that of men.
+3 Bank of America 2024: Gender Lens in Defined Contribution (DC) Plans study of 3.1 million 401(k) plan participants shows that the median 401(k) balances for women are approximately 72 percent that of men.

-4 Based on data from the Federal Reserve Report Economic Well-Being of U.S. Households in 2022, May 2023.
-One in every five Americans has a student loan debt, and even though the majority of the debt is held in large loans, most of the students indebted owe $20,000 or less.
-Michael Dimock, “Defining generations: Where Millennials end and Generation Z begins,” Pew Research Center, January 17, 2019.
-Baby boomers between 1946 and 1964, Generation X between 1965 and 1980, millennials between 1981 and 1996, Generation Z after 1996.
-Silent, defined as people born before 1946, and participants where date of birth is not available are ignored in the total count by age, hence the totals may not equal 100% of participants.
+4 Based on data from the Federal Reserve Report Economic Well-Being of U.S. Households in 2023, May 2024.
+One in every five Americans has a student loan debt, and even though the majority of the debt is held in large loans, most of the students indebted owe $25,000 or less.

 Contact a team member today